UQ Student Life (1991 to 1994)

 This was not the career ending blaze of glory he was expecting.

 QUT Work (2005)

 QUT demonstrated that the cabal of Marketing Academics Who $teve’s REALLY Ticked off wasn’t as widespread as first believed.
-Captain Career Limiting Move found a new home.
-Whilst working for QUT, Stephen wrote one book adaptation, one new book, nine conference papers and played a lot of Yahoo!Games.
-He’s banned himself from playing RocketMania in order to regaining the full use of his right arm.
+Captain Career Limiting Move temporarily found a new home.
+Whilst working for QUT, Stephen wrote one book adaptation, one new book, nine conference papers and played a lot of online games.

 This attempt at world domination via the medium of conference papers came to an abrupt end when the Australian National University did the unthinkable and lured Stephen from the warmth of Brisbane to the depths of Canberra